asmatsoomro/CampaignNavigator/README.md

 #Prerequisites
 You must have java 8 installed in your machine

-#Installing
+#Installation
-If you want to run with maven, please run mvn clean install and then in project home run java -jar target/CampaignOrchestrator-0.0.1-SNAPSHOT.jar --file=<Location of your campaignFile> <DesiredCampaignList_seperated by spaces>
+If you want to run with maven, please run mvn clean install and then in project home run java -jar target/CampaignNavigator-0.0.1-SNAPSHOT.jar --file=<Location of your campaignFile> <DesiredCampaignList_seperated_by_spaces>

 e.g:
-java -jar target/CampaignOrchestrator-0.0.1-SNAPSHOT.jar --file=/Users/asmatsoomro/Documents/Projects/CampaignOrchestrator/src/main/resources/input.txt "3" "4" "10"java -jar target/CampaignOrchestrator-0.0.1-SNAPSHOT.jar --file=/Users/asmatsoomro/Documents/Projects/CampaignOrchestrator/src/main/resources/input.txt "3" "4" "10"
+java -jar target/CampaignNavigator-0.0.1-SNAPSHOT.jar --file=/Users/asmatsoomro/Documents/Projects/CampaignNavigator/src/main/resources/input.txt "3" "4" "10"

 #Running in IDE
 Import the project in your favorite IDE, e.g intellij